Welcome to BPD Beautiful

-BPD Beautiful focuses on a positive & mindful mindset and improving emotional intelligence & relationships.
+BPD Beautiful is a BPD blog that focuses on a positive & mindful mindset and improving emotional intelligence & relationships.
 Some posts are written specifically for people with borderline personality disorder (BPD also known as emotionally unstable personality disorder or EUPD) and their loved ones.
 Other posts are written as a self reflective journal entry diving into the highs and lows of BPD recovery.

 Emotional wellness means (but is not limited to) having confidence, having a steady sense of self, knowing ways to be mindful, knowing how to think positive when depressed and understanding and avoiding different types of toxic relationships.